AndHann404/IT-Ticketing-System/README.md

 #### Assign to Techncian
 Assigning the issue to the right technican
-- If the issue isn't resolved, you can escalate it to level 2.
-Make sure to inculde changes you made.
+- If the issue isn't resolved, you can escalate it to level 2 or level 3.
+Make sure to inculde changes and troubleshooting methods used within the notes.

 #### Status
 Update the ticket status whenever there are changes.

-- Ex: In progress
+- Ex: In progress, Resolved, Closed

 ---
 ## Getting started with Spiceworks